Dobbelina2/copy_file_to_another_repo_action/README.md

 * destination_branch_create: [optional] A branch to be created with this commit, defaults to commiting in `destination_branch`
 * commit_message: [optional] A custom commit message for the commit.
 Defaults to `Update from https://github.com/${GITHUB_REPOSITORY}/commit/${GITHUB_SHA}` use `${{ github.event.head_commit.message }}` to preserve the original commit message.
-* delete_existing: [optional] Delete all the existing files in the `destination_folder` before copying over the new files.
+* delete_existing: true [optional] Delete all the existing files in the `destination_folder` before copying over the new files.

 # Behavior Notes
 The action will create any destination paths if they don't exist.
 It will also overwrite existing files if they already exist in the locations being copied to.
 It will not delete the entire destination repository.